How to deal with separation anxiety in toddlers?

 • Separation anxiety typically unfolds in three stages: Protest, Despair, and Detachment.

 Separation anxiety happens when your toddler feels scared or upset when you’re not around.
-It’s a natural part of growing up and a sign that they have a strong bond with you.
+It’s a natural part of growing up.
+It also shows that your child has formed a strong bond with you.

 Definition of Separation Anxiety Disorder